-Details of all Members' interests in District, Town and Parish Councils can be viewed on the Council Website at County Councillors membership of Town, City, Parish or District Councils and this will be displayed in the meeting room (Where relevant).
+Details of all Members' interests in District, Town and Parish Councils click the links below:

+County and District Councillors

+County, Parish and Town Councillors

-The Statutory Register of Member's Interests can be inspected via request to the Democratic Service Team.
+The Statutory Register of Member's Interests can be inspected via the Democratic Service Team.

-4 Minutes from the previous meeting held on 12 February 2020 (Pages 9 - 12)
+4 Minutes from the meeting held on 14 February 2020 (Pages 9 - 16)

-The Board is asked to confirm the minutes are accurate.
+The Board is asked to confirm that the draft minutes of the previous meeting are accurate or to agree any amendments that are necessary.

-5 Public Question Time
+Public Question Time

-The Chair will allow members of the public to ask a question or make a statement about any matter on the agenda for this meeting.
-These questions may be taken during the meeting, when the relevant agenda item is considered, at the Chair's discretion.
+The Chair will allow members of the public to present a petition on any matter within the Board's remit.
+Questions or statements about any matter on the agenda for this meeting may be taken at the time when each matter is considered (see guidance notes).